blp/ovs-reviews/Documentation/ref/ovsdb.5.rst

 Description
 ===========

 OVSDB, the Open vSwitch Database, is a database system whose network protocol is specified by RFC 7047.
 The RFC does not specify an on-disk storage format.
-This manpage documents the format used by Open vSwitch.
+The OVSDB implementation in Open vSwitch implements two storage formats: one for standalone (and active-backup) databases, and the other for clustered databases.
+This manpage documents both of these formats.

 Most users do not need to be concerned with this specification.
 Instead, to manipulate OVSDB files, refer to `ovsdb-tool(1)`.
 For an